jasonzhouu/github-loc-rank/readme.md

 [![npm version][npm-image]][npm-url]
 [![install size][install-size-image]][install-size-url]

+## used to
-used to get the LOC of github repositories that are starred.
+get the lines of code (LOC) of github repositories that are starred by you.

+## reason why create it
+because I want to join the contribution of some github repository, but I don't want to join a repository that is too big.
+I want to join the repository that is less than 20,000 lines of code.

 ## try it online
 https://jasonzhouu.github.io/github-loc-rank/